-- (a) Where, on the effective date of the ordinance from which this chapter was derived, there are outstanding valid building permits, authorizing the construction of buildings, structures, additions or alterations, the use or construction of which dedoes not conform to the requirements of this chapter, such permits shall be void unless actual valid and may be completed and used in accordance with the plans and specifications upon which such building permit was granted, provided construction work, excluding grading authorized by such permits proceeds expeditiously and the master building permit does not expire or excavating, is substantially underway on that date, and the underlying rights to construction are vested terminated by the Town Building Official. - (b) Where, on the effective date of the ordinance from which this chapter was derived, there are outstanding valid permitszoning approvals, authorizing the use of land or buildings without construction work, and where such use is not permissible under the terms of this chapter, such permitzoning approvals shall be rendered void unless the use is actually implemented and in actual operation on that date and the underlying rightsprior to the date the zoning approval expires and the subject property owner is in continuing timely compliance with all conditions of the zoning approval.
-Any use are vested not voided by operation of this section shall be considered a legal nonconforming use subject to Division 3 of this Code.
+- (a) Where, on the effective date of the ordinance from which this chapter was derived, there are outstanding valid building permits, authorizing the construction of buildings, structures, additions or alterations, the use or construction of which does not conform to the requirements of this chapter, such permits shall be valid and may be completed and used in accordance with the plans and specifications upon which such building permit was granted, provided construction authorized by such permits proceeds expeditiously and the master building permit does not expire or is terminated by the Town Building Official. - (b) Where, on the effective date of the ordinance from which this chapter was derived, there are outstanding valid zoning approvals, authorizing the use of land or buildings without construction work, and where such use is not permissible under the terms of this chapter, such zoning approvals shall be rendered void unless the use is implemented and in actual operation prior to the date the zoning approval expires and the subject property owner is in continuing timely compliance with all conditions of the zoning approval.
+Any use not voided by operation of this section shall be considered a legal nonconforming use subject to Division 3 of this Code.